Department of Nursing/Division of Health and Natural Sciences

 M.S.N., William Paterson University

 Prof. Agnihotri promotes the significance of evidence based practice at the bedside.
 In 2001, he completed a study on the “Effect of staffing on central venous catheter related bloodstream infections”.
-During the latter half of 2002 the recommendation from the study was implemented.
+During the latter half of 2002 the recommendations from the study were implemented.
 As a result, the central venous catheter related blood stream infections have been reported to be zero @ the institution which is the best and way below the NNIS (National Nosocomial Infection Surveillance) CDC rate.
 In 2014, as a part of his doctoral dissertation, Dr. Agnihotri completed a follow up study on the economic impact of IV team in lowering CLABSI.
 The study was presented at 7th team national DNP conference in 2014.

 Professor Agnihotri has published the following articles: